 Once I started to get comfortable doing things alone in my home city, I decided I needed to start stretching my wings a bit further to see if I really liked traveling alone.
-I got the perfect chance when my good friends were getting married outside of Portland, Oregon, which was a city I had lived in for a year after college as an Americorps VISTA* volunteer.
+I got the perfect chance for my first time as a solo female traveler when my good friends were getting married outside of Portland, Oregon, which was a city I had lived in for a year after college as an Americorps VISTA* volunteer.

 Most of my friends were fellow VISTAs who had moved away, and I knew I’d be on my own for about two days in the city before going out to the wedding.
-The perfect chance to practice – in a city I knew well, but alone to explore.
+This was my first solo trip and it was the perfect chance to practice—I’d be in a city I knew well, but alone to explore.
 I stayed in a cool hotel, took myself out to cafes and chic restaurants alone, and walked all over the city by myself.

 It was nerve-wracking at times, like when I took myself out on a Saturday night to a romantic restaurant, but also pretty exhilarating.
 (Romancing yourself can be fun!)
 I didn’t have to compromise on anything I wanted to do!
 And when I did feel awkward, which happened fairly often, I’d just acknowledge it and it would eventually pass.

-After that trip, I took myself on solo trips to warm destinations in the winter like Miami and LA to escape frigid Boston, and got even more comfortable alone.
+After that first solo trip, I took myself on solo trips to warm destinations in the winter like Miami and LA to escape frigid Boston, and got even more comfortable alone.